DCR - Dacryocystorhinostomy (download this page for printing - PDF File)

 - A blood test MUST be done 1 – 2 weeks prior to the surgery date.

-- Do NOT resume blood thinners for 1 week post op
+- Do NOT resume blood thinners for 1 week after surgery.

 - Apply ice (or frozen peas) to your nose and neck.
 This helps slow the flow of blood to help reduce bruising and swelling.

 - Gentle pressure, with a cold compress, will also help to reduce the amount of bruising and swelling.
 You can switch to warm compresses or no compresses, after a few days.

 - Elevate the head (for nighttime sleeping) with an extra pillow or sleep in an easy chair.

 - Avoid blowing your nose and sneezing.
 If you do sneeze, have your mouth open.

 - Avoid doing anything that causes blood to rush to your head for at least one week.
 (E.g. lifting anything heavy, leaning over the sink to wash your hair, bending to pick up something).

 - You can gently clean crusting from your nose with saline rinse.
 Combine 1tbsp salt and 1 tbsp baking soda in a basin of warm water.
 (Rhinaris can be used instead of salt and baking soda).
 Hold the solution in cupped hands, then gently sniff into your nose.
 Let your nose drain on its own.
 This needs to be done carefully as it may cause a small nosebleed.